neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 .. sectionauthor:: Robert Lemke <robert@typo3.org>

 Configuration is an important aspect of versatile applications.
-FLOW3 provides you with configuration mechanisms which have a small footprint and are convenient to use and powerful at the same time.
+TYPO3 Flow provides you with configuration mechanisms which have a small footprint and are convenient to use and powerful at the same time.
 Hub for all configuration is the configuration manager which handles alls configuration tasks like reading configuration, configuration cascading, and